Platform

 Who is eligible for the Évolution-Compétences — Innovation and knowledge component program?

-To be eligible for the Évolution-Compétences — Innovation and knowledge component program, you must: The applicant can be an association member of the Commission des partenaires du marché du travail, a private organization, or a public organization.
-Applicants must demonstrate having the necessary resources and expertise to carry out the proposed project.
+To be eligible for the Évolution-Compétences — Innovation and knowledge component program, you must: Member association, private or public organization Must have required resources and expertise

 What expenses are eligible under Évolution-Compétences — Innovation and knowledge component?